Whiskey Au Go Go fire: Building fire

 Stuart's warning was verified when an empty club, Torinos, was destroyed by arson on 25 February 1973.

 The Whiskey Au Go Go was firebombed in the early hours of 8 March 1973 with fire begun by the ignition of two drums (four and five gallons) of petrol in the building's foyer.
-When ignited the burning petrol sent carbon monoxide up to the club's main room on the first floor.
+When ignited, the burning petrol sent carbon monoxide up to the club's main room on the first floor.
 The only escape route was the rear stairs which were poorly signposted and cluttered with crates of bottles.
 The club has been described as a deathtrap.

 About 50 patrons, bar staff, and entertainers had been in the club at the time of ignition.
 Some escaped by jumping from broken windows onto an awning and dropping 4.5m to the ground.
 Others escaped via the windows in the men's and women's changing rooms.

 Patrons had difficulty escaping due to the large quantities of grease that covered the escape path and the 1.8m high fence which blocked the side alley.
 The persistent rumors that the escape was deliberately greased by the arsonist(s) are untrue.
 The practice at the club was to place used cooking oil containers against the wall of the escape route.
 These were upended in the stampede and the fats spread by foot as the patrons fled.

 Victims

 The fire resulted in the deaths of 15 people.
 They had died of carbon monoxide poisoning and were dead before firefighters arrived.
 Of the six person band Trinity, two musicians were killed.
-Three staff members and ten patrons were also killed.
+Three staff members and ten patrons also lost their lives.